 What is a Biomedical Engineer?

-Biomedical Engineer Job Description Apply knowledge of engineering, biology, and biomechanical principles to the design, development, and evaluation of biological and health systems and products, such as artificial organs, prostheses, instrumentation, medical information systems, and health management and care delivery systems.
+Example of Biomedical Engineer Job Apply knowledge of engineering, biology, and biomechanical principles to the design, development, and evaluation of biological and health systems and products, such as artificial organs, prostheses, instrumentation, medical information systems, and health management and care delivery systems.

 - Teach biomedical engineering or disseminate knowledge about the field through writing or consulting.